Satisfying and Healthy Snack Ideas for Mid-Afternoon Cravings

-My local grocery store flyer had some tips and tricks for dealing with the afternoon munchies so that you can still eat well without going overboard.
+My local grocery store flyer had some tips and tricks for dealing with the afternoon munchies so that you can satisfy your cravings without going overboard.
 I believe that snacking, when done right and with an eye to choosing wholesome foods, can actually be good for keeping your digestive system and metabolism fired up and active all day.

 One of the best ways to fight the afternoon snack attack is to plan ahead.
 Be prepared before the munchies strike!
 Pack your own lunch and make sure to include some healthy treats to have on hand in the afternoon.
 I’ve listed a few suggestions from the article as well as some of my own ideas.
 Whether your mouth craves snacks that are salty or sweet, creamy or crunchy, there’s something for every one of your restless little tastebuds!

-- A cup of decaf coffee with your favorite low fat creamer and ½ tablespoon of sugar.
-If find this treat, with a few tea biscuits helps satisfy my craving for something sweet and chocolaty.
-Of course, you could also have a cup of hot cocoa or chai tea as well if you don’t drink coffee.
+- A cup of decaf coffee with your favorite low-fat creamer and ½ tablespoon of sugar.
+I find that a cup of decaf coffee with a few tea biscuits helps satisfy my craving for something sweet and chocolaty.
+Of course, you could also have a cup of hot cocoa or chai tea instead, if you don’t drink coffee.

 - A few squares of dark chocolate.
-Chose one with at least 60% cocoa for a heart-healthy boost.
+Choose one with at least 60% cocoa for a heart-healthy boost.

-- Cut a hard-boiled egg in half.
+- Half a hard-boiled egg.
 Add a tiny squirt of Dijon mustard and some paprika and fool your mouth into thinking you just had a devilled egg.

 - Low-fat cheese, high-fiber crackers, and salsa.
 This one is my favorites.
 It tastes like I’m eating nachos!